INTERNATIONAL ASSOCIATION FOR HUMANE HABITAT (IAHH)

 The design submission shall be presented on 6 A1 drawings / 3 A0 drawings which shall include:

 a.
-2 A1 panels for contextual, social, economic and environmental analysis, site analysis of the existing urban area in admeasuring about 5- 15 hectare showing its location in urban and regional context
+2 A1 panels for contextual, social, economic and environmental analysis, site analysis of the existing urban area in a metropolis/ large city admeasuring about 10- 15 hectare showing its location in urban context along with photographs.

 b.
-One A1 panel for proposed area development to the scale of 1:500 / 1:1000, for a sustainable area development of affordable housing and sustainable neighbourhood / community of about 5,000
+One A1 panel for proposed area re-development to the scale of 1:500 / 1: 1000, for a sustainable area development of mixed zoning, affordable housing and sustainable community development.

 c.
-Three A1 panels for innovative designs for a humane neighbourhood and sustainable community with affordable housing and related shopping and supporting public, social, cultural, educational, health-care and recreational facilities to a scale of 1:100 / 1:200
+Three A1 panels for innovative designs for a sustainable community with affordable housing and related shopping and supporting public, social, cultural, educational, health-care and recreational facilities to a scale of 1:100 / 1:200

 e.
-The participants are required to send a CD containing the drawings and report for publication purposes.
+The participants may send CDs containing the drawing and report for publication purposes.
 These CDs may be used by the Jury for consideration of the Awards.
 However, the drawings must be submitted.
 It may be noted that CDs alone will not be accepted.

 1. The participants shall assume a seven digit numerical code, which shall be written in right hand bottom corner of the drawing in a 9cm x 9 cm box.